hyperledger-archives/composer/contrib-notes/coding-guidelines.md

 ```
 $ git clone git@github.com:MyGitName/composer.git
 ```
 - This will configure the `origin` to be your fork of the Composer repository.
-You must create an `upstream` target to refer to main Composer repository. [the terms origin and upstream are convetions and could be anything.
-But as in any convetion the purpose is to avoid confusion]
+You must create an `upstream` target to refer to main Composer repository. [the terms origin and upstream are conventions and could be anything.
+But as in any convention the purpose is to avoid confusion]
 ```
 $ git remote add upstream git@github.com:hyperledger/composer.git
 ```